-For voters with "social" preferences, the expected utility of voting is approximately independent of the size of the electorate, suggesting that rational voter turnouts can be substantial even in large elections.
+For voters with 'social' preferences, the expected utility of voting is approximately independent of the size of the electorate, suggesting that rational voter turnouts can be substantial even in large elections.
 Less important elections are predicted to have lower turnout, but a feedback mechanism keeps turnout at a reasonable level under a wide range of conditions.
-The main contributions of this paper are: (1) to show how, for an individual with both selfish and social preferences, the social preferences will dominate in rational voting in large elections; (2) to show that rational socially-motivated voting has a feedback mechanism that stabilizes turnout at reasonable levels (e.g., 50% of the electorate); (3) to link the rational social-utility model of voter turnout with survey findings on socially-motivated vote choice.
+The main contributions of this paper are: (1) to show how, for an individual with both selfish and social preferences, the social preferences will dominate and make it rational for a typical person to vote even in large elections; (2) to show that rational socially motivated voting has a feedback mechanism that stabilizes turnout at reasonable levels (e.g., 50% of the electorate); (3) to link the rational social-utility model of voter turnout with survey findings on socially motivated vote choice.

-Keywords: elections, turnout, sociotropic voting, rational choice
+KEY WORDS • elections • turnout • sociotropic voting • rational choice

-1 Introduction
+1. Introduction

-We demonstrate that voting is rational even in large elections if individuals have "social" preferences and are concerned about social welfare.
-In a large election, the probability that a vote is decisive is small, but the social benefit associated with deciding the election outcome is large, and so the expected utility benefit of voting to an individual with social preferences can be significant.
+We demonstrate that voting is rational even in large elections if individuals have 'social' preferences and are concerned about social welfare.
+In a large election, the probability that a vote is decisive is small, but the social benefits at stake in the election are large, and so the expected utility benefit of voting to an individual with social preferences can be significant.
 What is perhaps surprising is that the expected value of the social benefit does not approach zero or even diminish as the number of voters grows large.

-The key way in which we go beyond a circular argument (of the form, "people vote because it gives them positive utility") is that we consider the perceived social benefit not simply as a psychological feature of the individual but as a utility that is proportional to the probability of being pivotal (itself endogenous) and to the number of persons affected by the election under consideration.
-We believe that this calculation is roughly consistent with the way citizens perceive voting and participation-not simply as a (possibly) enjoyable act or as a discrete duty, but as a potential contribution to the general good.
+The key way in which we go beyond a circular argument (of the form 'people vote because it gives them positive utility') is that we consider

+Rationality and Society Copyright © 2007 Sage Publications.
+Vol. 19(3): 293-314. http://rss.sagepub.com DOI: 10.1177/1043463107077384 the perceived social benefit not simply as a psychological feature of the individual but as a utility that is proportional to the probability of being pivotal (itself endogenous) and to the number of persons affected by the election under consideration.
+We believe that this calculation is roughly consistent with the way citizens perceive voting and participation - not simply as a (possibly) enjoyable act or as a discrete duty, but as a potential contribution to the general good.
 The larger the jurisdiction in which the election applies, the larger the potential effect of the election outcome on the general welfare.